SAP-archive/cloud-workflow-codejam/exercises/08/readme.md

 1. How does the product data from the OData service end up where it does in the workflow instance context?

 1. When we request an entity from an OData service in the browser, such as the [Chai product from the Northwind dataset](https://services.odata.org/V3/Northwind/Northwind.svc/Products(1)), we usually see it in an XML representation, and have to add a query parameter `$format=json` to the URL, like this: [https://services.odata.org/V3/Northwind/Northwind.svc/Products(1)?$format=json](https://services.odata.org/V3/Northwind/Northwind.svc/Products(1)?$format=json).
-Why do you think we received a JSON representation when we didn't use this query parameter in the Service Task settings?
+Why do you think we received a JSON representation even when we didn't use this query parameter in the Service Task settings?